qkzk/fm/development.md

 - Opening a file whose path contains spaces wouldn't work.
 - Moving multiple files won't show a progress bar if all source files share the same mount point as the destination.
 - Prevent the use from moving to a subdirectory which is impossible.
 Display a message.
+- Completion is updated when something is deleted (backspace, delete).
+In search mode, the selected file is also updated.

 #### Changelog